The following information is only as accurate as the last update (Nov. 25, 2021)! However, it is a starting point.

 – Know where to expect ticks.
 Although they can be anywhere due to migratory birds, deer, rodents, etc., ticks tend to prefer moist and humid environments, particularly in or near wooded or grassy areas and near water.
 You may come into contact with ticks during outdoor activities around your home, such as around wood piles or in gardens, raking, or when walking through leaf litter or near shrubs.
 Always walk in the center of trails in order to avoid contact with ticks.

 – Consider wearing a repellent but be aware that many repellents just keep the ticks away from the areas that are covered.
 Ticks may walk around until they find an area of skin without repellent.
 According to a June 13, 2014, Canadian Paediatric Society Document, “Icaridin is considered to be the repellent of first choice by the Public Health Agency of Canada’s Canadian Advisory Committee on Tropical Medicine and Travel for travellers six months to 12 years of age.
 Products containing up to 20% icaridin are considered to be safe and efficacious”.
 Consumer Reports had also done a review of bug repellents and recommended Sawyer Premium Insect Repellent 20% Picaridin.
 There is a product available in the US called Permethrin that can actually kill ticks.
 Products with some permethrin can be purchased in Canada.
 It is for use on clothing, equipment, etc., rather than on your skin.
 It is widely used by the US and Canadian Military on their uniforms, as well as many in the US that work or spend a lot of time outdoors.
-A small variety of “No Fly Zone” Clothing is now available in Canada via Mark’s.
-Unfortunately, at this time, it cannot be advertised as being tick repellant clothing, although I believe it is the same product that is sold in the US as such.
+A variety of “No Fly Zone” tick and mosquito clothing is now available for adults in Canada via Mark’s.
+They also have a few products for dogs.
+There is more variety in the US, but many companies will not ship to Canada.

 – There are also natural products that can be used to repel ticks.
 Most of the natural products require frequent reapplication.
 There is a new product that is presently going through testing and approval that is made right here in Nova Scotia.
 Atlantick is slowly going through the process for approval to advertise as a tick repellent – https://www.novascotiabusiness.com/articles/atlantick-repellent-products-innovation-partners-science.
 In the meantime, you can still purchase it in a variety of places.
 Arm yourself with information!